 In this guide, we’ve reviewed seven of the best cheap video cards under $200 to give you viable options for your new build or upgrade at multiple price points.
-These options will range from being 1080P powerhouses that can play any game on a budget 1080P monitor at medium-ish settings, to ultra-cheap entry-level cards that will be ideal for upgrading an older system that can no longer run games on a 1080P monitor.
+These options will range from being 1080P powerhouses that can play any game on a budget 1080P monitor at higher settings, to ultra-cheap entry-level cards that will be ideal for upgrading an older system that can no longer run games on a 1080P monitor.

 So, if you don’t have a huge budget, but you need a new graphics card that will allow you to play your favorite games, one of the options below should do the trick for you.

 Our Top Picks for the Best Budget Graphics Cards

 The table below gives you our picks for the best budget GPUs.
 We’ve made our pick for the best graphics card under $200 overall, a runner-up pick, the best GPU under $150, and the best entry-level GPU option.

 *To read our full overviews on our top budget GPU choices, just click the “Read Review »” button.
 You can also keep scrolling down to find more options based on your specific budget.

 The best budget graphics card